midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-trizas-fragments.md

 He tries to get up, but all the tubes.
 Yvette calls out louder to the nurse.

 “Don’t leave me,” he says.
 His eyes are brimming, and Yvette’s chest hurts.
-She doesn’t know what to do, and he’s pleading with her.
+She doesn’t know what to do.
+He’s pleading with her.

 “I promise.
 I won’t leave you, Papi,” she says.
 She rests her hand on his, and he settles back down.
 “I promise.”
 Yvette stays for as long as she can.

 ***

-Fifteen Years Ago
+<strong>Fifteen Years Ago</strong>

 Yvette holds tight.
 He carries her when the fallen branches and growth are too high for her to climb over.
 When they reach the isolated sandy cove, he slips off his sandals and tells her to do the same.